FLAGBAR

 Sandy Eskew

-My mother, Alma M. Thompson was a "Rosie" at the Richmond Kaiser Shipyards in Richmond, CA. during the time my father was on the SLC during WWII.
+My mother, Alma M. Thompson, was a "Rosie" at the Richmond Kaiser Shipyards in Richmond, CA. during some of the time my father was on the SLC in WWII.

-Clyde has been in the Construction business for over 40 years.
-He limits his building to doing mostly remodeling these days.
-I have had many different jobs... such as working as a nurses aid in hospitals, home health care, etc. I also worked at a Oil Refinery in Cushing, OK. for 5 years as the receptionist & telephone operator.
+Clyde was in the Construction business for over 50 years.
+Building news homes and businesses for years and then mainly doing remodel work.
+I have had many different jobs...such as working as a nurses aid in hospitals, home health care.
+I also worked at a Oil Refinery in Cushing, OK. for 5 years as the receptionist and PBX operator.
 A job I dearly loved.
 When the oil business bit the dust, the refinery closed down after being in business for over 50 years.

-I went to visit my mom to see what she "might have".
-She allowed me to go digging through all her things looking for pictures, records, etc.... anything that would tell me about my dad's days in the Navy.
+I went to visit my mom to see what she "might have" on the SLC.
+She allowed me to go digging through all her things looking for pictures, records, etc....anything that would tell me about my dad's days in the Navy.
 He never talked about them to us kids...which is a shame.
 We missed out on "his story".

 All this inspired me to go digging for more and that's when I came across the names of Pat Monteleone and Myron Varland on the InterNet.
 As you will see by the size of this Website...the rest is history.